Tofunmi-hub/supply-chain-optimization/README.md

 The objective is to determine the optimal shipment quantities that:

-Minimize total transportation cost
+- Minimize total transportation cost

-Respect factory production capacities
+- Respect factory production capacities

-Fully satisfy customer demand
+- Fully satisfy customer demand

-The model is implemented in Python using CVXPy.
+- The model is implemented in Python using CVXPy.

-Tools
+Tools:

-Python
+- Python

-NumPy
+- NumPy

-CVXPy
+- CVXPy

-(Optional) NetworkX & Matplotlib for visualization
+- (Optional) NetworkX & Matplotlib for visualization

-## Extensions

-- Add warehouse layer (multi-echelon network)
-- Introduce variable transportation scenarios
-- Consider demand uncertainty

 Problem Data
 Factory Capacities